wagtail/wagtail/docs/reference/hooks.rst

 ``construct_page_chooser_queryset``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Called when rendering the page chooser view, to allow the page listing queryset to be customised.
-The callable passed into the hook will receive the current page queryset and the request object, and must return a Page queryset (either the original one, or a new one).
+  Called when rendering the page chooser view, to allow the page listing QuerySet to be customised.
+The callable passed into the hook will receive the current page QuerySet and the request object, and must return a Page QuerySet (either the original one, or a new one).

   .. code-block:: python